Youth Wrestling Gear

 This hard shell youth headgear provides excellent venting, allowing the athlete to hear better and stay cooler.
 It has a simple tightening system, making it easier for young athletes to prepare on their own.
-It also has deep er pockets, so that even athletes with quite large ears are protected.
+In addition, it promotes athlete performance solutions because the enlarged pockets ensure that even athletes with generously sized ears receive optimal protection.

 There are several pieces of equipment not required in schools that may nevertheless be helpful to young wrestlers.

 Wrestling is essentially a game about falling.
 Whether an athlete is winning or losing, his knees will take a beating.
-The concept sounds simple, but there are actually several knee pad designs.
+Although the concept sounds simple, there are actually a variety of knee pad designs to consider.
 Some provide simple impact cushioning, with a circular cushion to cover the knee.
 Others (often called “knee sleeves”) are lightweight, less constricting, and have a slippery surface in order to prevent mat burn.

-Knee pads should fit snugly without limiting range of motion.
-Athletes can choose to wear a knee pad on only the knee they fall on the most, or on both legs.
+Knee pads should fit snugly without limiting the range of motion.
+Athletes can choose to wear a knee pad on only the knee they fall on the most or on both legs.
 This is all a personal choice.
 Choose knee pads carefully to fit your wrestler’s specific needs and preferences.

-Most competitions require competitors to cover or tape shoelaces to prevent tripping accidents.
+Most competitions require competition apparel to cover or tape shoelaces to prevent tripping accidents.
 If your athlete finds the sight of tape unseemly, a lace cover may be a good investment.
 Lace covers are usually just elastic bands that cover the ankle where the laces are tied.